Cogno-Marco/WeatherUtils/README.md

 ![](Documentation/GizmoLibrary.gif)

 ### Usage
-These gizmos only work in `OnDrawGizmos` and `onDrawGizmosSelected` Unity function.
+These gizmos only work inside `OnDrawGizmos` and `onDrawGizmosSelected` Unity functions.
-Simply define a color and use them like this
+Simply setup a color and use them like this:
 ```CSharp
 private void OnDrawGizmos(){
     Gizmos.Color = Color.green;